HomeLatest NewsPolicyGoogle to plug all ads that dismiss, condone Russia-Ukraine war

 Google, whose advertising software helps publishers generate revenue, bars ads from appearing next to content that incites violence and denies tragic events.

 Global technology giant Google has announced to pause advertisements that exploits or dismiss the Russia-Ukraine war.
-According to the tech major, it will not help websites, apps and YouTube channels sell ads alongside content that it deems exploits, dismisses or condones the ongoing Russia-Ukraine conflict.
+According to the tech major, will not help websites, apps and YouTube channels sell ads alongside content that it deems exploits, dismisses or condones the ongoing Russia-Ukraine conflict.

 “We can confirm that we’re taking additional steps to clarify, and in some instances expand our monetization guidelines as they relate to the war in Ukraine,” Google spokesman Michael Aciman said.